bricio-imbiki/w2_html_personalPortfolio/readme.md

 ### 0. Clone the public repository

-Here you will clone the repository, and a personal branch.
-You will publish your work on your peronal branch.
+Here you will clone the repository, and create a personal branch.
+Then, you will publish your work on your peronal branch.

 Open your terminal and type:
 >  `cd`